-On Friday the 20th of March, the Chancellor of the Exchequer, Rishi Sunak, announced numerous plans to help and support businesses through the coronavirus crisis.
+On Friday 20 March, the Chancellor of the Exchequer, Rishi Sunak, announced numerous plans to help and support businesses through the coronavirus crisis.

 The continuing spread of coronavirus and the uncertainty of financial markets has led to many businesses worrying about both their short and long-term futures.
 However, government measures put in place have looked to ease the burden and provide some relief to those who are struggling during this difficult time.

 Table of contents

 - The Coronavirus Self-Employment Income Support Scheme (SEISS)

 - PayFit & Coronavirus

 Rishi Sunak revealed a number of emergency policies that would look to help stave off any immediate job losses and any businesses from closing.
 These included measures such as a job retention scheme and the deferring of VAT and Income Tax payments.

 To try and minimise the number of employees losing their job amid the coronavirus crisis, all UK employers will be able to access support to continue paying part of their employees’ salary.
 The Coronavirus Job Retention Scheme is open to all businesses, regardless of their size.